Skip to main content

 Sunset’s founder, Masud Mehran, brought in home designer Kenneth Gooch to help deliver homes with flair.
 And flair they had—terrazzo flooring, Sonoma stonework, mirrored closets, soaring fireplaces, atriums, and curved walls were just the beginning.

-Sunset didn’t brand this lineup with a formal name, but nearly every model carried the title “Castillo”—Spanish for “castle.”
-Buyers were invited to envision themselves as royalty, ruling over suburban kingdoms.
+Sunset didn’t brand this lineup with a formal name, but every model carried the title “Castillo”—Spanish for “castle.”
+Buyers were invited to imagine a more elevated version of suburban living—where even a tract home could feel like a private retreat.

-Even the kitchens were ahead of their time.
+Even the kitchens reflected the era’s fascination with modern conveniences.
 The Castillo de Oro boasted Livermore’s first self-cleaning oven, while the Castillo Primavera offered a built-in indoor barbecue and optional three-car garage—yours for just $200 more.

 A sales pavilion fit for royalty

 Instead of a makeshift sales desk in a garage, Sunset opened a full-fledged pavilion at 797 Catalina Drive.
 Visitors could sip coffee in a lounge and explore construction samples.
 It felt more like a design studio than a housing office.
-Sunset tried to sell the pavilion in 1968, but no takers—so it was torn down soon after.
+Sunset offered the pavilion for sale in 1968, but it was ultimately demolished after no buyer emerged.

 • 1965: $17,995 - $24,600